SAP/jenkins-library/documentation/docs/steps/artifactSetVersion.md

 * `timestamp` defines the timestamp to be used in the automatic version string.
 You could overwrite the default behavior by explicitly setting this string.

 ## Step configuration
-Following parameters can also be specified as step parameters using the global configuration file:
+The following parameters can also be specified as step parameters using the global configuration file:

 * `artifactType`
 * `buildTool`